A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Significance Evaluation for LSP and WWZ analysis

 For the LSP analysis, $2\times10^{4}$ simulated light curves were produced, and the distribution of periodogram powers at each trial frequency was used to derive confidence levels.
-The dominant peak at $f\approx0.597~\mathrm{d^{-1}}$ ($P\approx1.7$\,d) exceeds the 99.99\% confidence threshold (Figure~\ref{fig:lsp}).
+The dominant peak at $f\approx0.6~\mathrm{d^{-1}}$ ($P\approx1.7$\,d) exceeds the 99.99\% confidence threshold (Figure~\ref{fig:lsp}).
 For the WWZ analysis, $10^{4}$ simulated light curves were generated, and the average WWZ spectrum was used to estimate the significance of the detected features.
 A consistent peak is recovered at $f\approx0.5977~\mathrm{d^{-1}}$ ($P\approx1.67$\,d), reaching the $\sim99.9$\% confidence level (Figure~\ref{fig:wwz}).
 The agreement between the LSP and WWZ results, together with their consistency with the red-noise simulations, supports the interpretation of the detected modulation as a statistically significant, albeit transient, quasi-periodic signal.
 The detected period corresponds to approximately five complete cycles in the light curve (see Figure~\ref{fig:sinefit}), which further supports its quasi-periodic nature.
 Early studies demonstrated that apparent periodic patterns spanning only a few cycles can arise from stochastic (flicker-noise) processes \citep{1978ComAp...7..103P}.
 Subsequent work showed that the statistical reliability of a periodic detection increases with the number of coherent cycles, with $\gtrsim5$ cycles providing substantially stronger evidence against a purely stochastic origin, whereas signals with only $\sim2$ cycles are generally indistinguishable from red-noise variability \citep{2016MNRAS.461.3145V}.
 In this context, the $\sim1.7$\,d modulation detected in PKS\,0805$-$07 spans approximately five cycles (Figure~\ref{fig:sinefit}), supporting its interpretation as a quasi-periodic feature rather than a stochastic fluctuation.
+Nevertheless, we caution that the observed peak only marginally exceeds the highest confidence level in the WWZ analysis, and that red-noise simulations can occasionally produce comparable power at similar frequencies.
+The detected feature should therefore be regarded as a \textit{candidate} quasi-periodic oscillation, and additional high-cadence observations are required to confirm its recurrence.